FAQ

 You can take one course each session.

-Current 8th-11th grade students can apply (including rising 9th grade students and 18-year-old students.)
-Courses will be available 9:00-10:30 a.m.
-EST and 11:00 a.m.-12:30 p.m.
-EST every weekday.
+Courses are offered at different times throughout the day.
+Refer to the online course options to view all courses.
+Times are listed on each course page.
 Participants will attend 1.5 hours of synchronous sessions and have asynchronous sessions on their own and within groups as outlined by the instructor.
 Asynchronous learning activities and assignments will be assigned daily.

 Participants enrolled in the Residential Programs will have a variety of events and activities to choose from, including but not limited to, College Connections, club activities, open recreation, evening events like Karaoke and other social activities, as well as community service opportunities.
 There will also be opportunities for campus tours, visits to Sarah P. Gardens, the Nasher and Duke Lemur Center.
 Participants will receive detailed scheduled closer to the start of their program.

-We do not guarantee attending Duke Pre-College will affect your application to Duke University in any way.
+We do not guarantee attending Duke Pre-College will affect your application to Duke University.
 However, applicants are welcome to include their participation in the Duke Pre-College program when applying as an undergraduate.

 Duke Pre-College Frequently Asked Questions for Enrolled Students